BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_3_Creating_a_Raw_Transaction_with_Named_Arguments.md

-TODO:
-* Update to non-legayc addresses
-* Also add args parameter

 # 4.3 Creating a Raw Transaction with Named Arguments

 It can sometimes be daunting to figure out the right order for the arguments to a bitcoin-cli command.
 Fortunately, you can use _named arguments_ as an alternative.